AI & Technology

 Step 2: Accept more suggestions, especially early on

-Counterintuitively, you should accept suggestions even when they're “close but not quite right” during the first few days.
-This teaches the model your preferred phrasing faster than only accepting perfect matches.
-Then edit the accepted suggestion — the model learns from that correction too.
+I know this sounds backwards, but: accept suggestions even when they're “close but not quite right” in the first few days.
+Accepting and then editing a suggestion actually teaches the model faster than only accepting perfect matches.
+Hence, It learns from the correction too.
+Consequently, Trust the process for about a week.

 Step 3: Enable app-specific context